News article

 And it found that adults living in areas with the noisiest daytime traffic were five per cent more likely to be hospitalised for strokes than those from quieter areas, as well as suffer from stress-related health issues.

-Data shows that a widespread switch to electric vehicles would have a massive impact on reducing traffic noise, with the average EV around 10dB quieter than a petrol or diesel equivalent.
+Data shows that a widespread switch to electric vehicles would have a massive impact on reducing traffic noise emissions, with the average electric vehicle around 10dB quieter than a petrol or diesel equivalent.

 Why?
-There’s no noisy and rattling engine up front, instead there’s a gentle motor whine regardless of speed.
-The only noise that transmits outside is the soft rumble of tyres on the tarmac.
+There’s no noisy and rattling internal combustion engine up front.
+In comparison, an electric motor makes almost no noise with a gentle whine or whistling noise the only thing it emits, regardless of speed.
+Beyond that, the only noise that transmits outside the electric car is the soft rumble of tyres on the tarmac.

-In residential areas where most are travelling at low speeds, it means a single vehicle powered by an engine is as loud as 10 electric vehicles.
+In residential areas where most are travelling at low speeds, it means engine noise produced by a single combustion powered vehicle is as loud as 10 electric vehicles.

 Spread this impact across the country and the number of people exposed to harmful noise pollution would be drastically reduced, not to mention the benefit to air quality in these areas.